 Depending on you carrier, your Samsung Galaxy S6 comes with a bunch of pre-installed applications.
 Many of these applications are of no concern to a normal everyday user.
 While disabling these applications will not result in any sort of additional storage for your device. you will be able to gain an increase in your battery life as these disabled pre-installed applications would no longer be able to drain your battery, as most applications do while running in the background without the user being aware of it.

 3.Power Saving Modes

 Samsung has introduced the Power Saving Mode and the Ultra Power Saving Mode on its devices.
 These two power savers are there for a purpose and really help getting that extra bit of the battery life out of your device.

 The power saving mode, when turned on, scales back the performance of the processor slightly, limits the screen brightness and turns off the vibrations on your device.
 This scaled back processor highly impacts the battery.
 Causing a considerable amount of increase up to 10% in the battery life.
 Provided that, the user is likely not to experience any noticeable performance drop and would continue to use the cellular device as he/she normally would.
 Just this time, it would be with an increased battery life.
 The user can also automatically set the device to turn to power saving mode when the device reaches 50%, 20% or 15% battery.

-Although the Ultra Power Saving Mode isn’t meant to be used on a regular basis, and is used as a last option for getting that very last bit of battery-life from your device.
+Although the Ultra Power Saving Mode isn’t meant to be used on a regular basis.
+It is used as a last option for getting that very last bit of battery-life from your device.
 The Ultra Power Saving Mode sets your device to a basic home screen, in grey-scale.
 It also limits the usage to specific applications and also disables the data services while the display is turned off.

 4. Utilize The Wireless Charger